teher0094/osTicket-Exploration/README.md

 # osTicket-Exploration
 Practical Use of osTicket

-# osTicket Implementation for Simulated Public Service – Americorp

 ## Introduction
 This project involved setting up an osTicket system for a fictional company, Americorp, aimed at providing public service.
 The focus was on simulating a real-world ticketing environment, inspired by Active Directory principles.

 ## Structure and Setup
-- **Departments and Teams:** Structured the system into six departments: Feedback and Improvement, Helpdesk Support, Network Performance Monitoring, Security and Compliance, Technical Issues, and Support.
+- In the osTicket setup for Americorp, I created a total of 12 users and organized them into six distinct departments reflective of a typical IT department in a real-world company.
+These departments include Support, Feedback and Improvement, Helpdesk Support, Network Performance and Monitoring, Security and Compliance, and Technical Issues.
-- **Role of Departments:**
-  - Feedback and Improvement: Analyzing user feedback to improve services.
-  - Helpdesk Support: First point of contact for general queries.
-  - Network Performance Monitoring: Ensuring network reliability and performance.
-  - Security and Compliance: Managing network and data security.
-  - Technical Issues: Addressing advanced technical concerns.

-## System Administration and Oversight
-- **Support Department:**
-  - Comprised of 2 admins with system-wide access and configuration capabilities.
-  - Responsible for overseeing the entire ticketing process and system settings.
+- Each department was structured with a specific team comprising two users.
+This team size was chosen to simulate a balance between efficient workload distribution and effective collaboration.
+For instance, the Support team was tasked with overarching system management, while the Feedback and Improvement team focused on analyzing user feedback to enhance service quality.
+- The decision to include these particular departments was driven by their relevance and importance in a standard IT operation, ensuring that the Americorp simulation covered a broad spectrum of IT functionalities.
+This organizational structure provided valuable insights into the dynamics of IT support and service management, closely mirroring the intricacies of a real-world business setup.

 ## Ticket Lifecycle and Assignment Process
 - **Ticket Creation:** Clients create tickets with a summary and detailed issue description.